Fiserv/education-platform-commercial/docs/getting-started.md

 Now that you have your token you can call any other API.
 To create the request manually do the following.

 - Create a new request using the endpoint/method desired (info can be found in the API docs)
-- Under the "Authorization" tab select "Bearer Token" and use the token that was generated in the Authorizations response
+- Use the bearer token that was generated in the Authorizations response

 ![APISetup](/assets/images/Getting_Started/API_Setup.png "API Setup")